-Challenge number Detail of challenge 1 Internal data demonstrates that outcomes in reading, writing and maths for disadvantaged pupils are significantly lower than their non-disadvantaged peers, especially those children achieving GDS.
-2 Attendance (including lates) of disadvantaged pupils is below that of their non-disadvantaged peers (which has been further compounded by COVID-19) 3 35% of disadvantaged pupils are also on the SEN register and require additional provision to allow them to access their learning - particularly related to SEMH needs.
-4 The engagement of disadvantaged pupils in extra-curricular clubs and activities offered to extend their cultural capital is lower than their disadvantaged peers.
-5 Assessments in both nursery and reception indicate lower levels of oracy among disadvantaged pupils.
-6. 41% of wellbeing slips logged by staff in the last 12 months are attributed to disadvantaged pupils.
-A significant number of these are related to SEMH and poor mental health.
-7. Engagement of parents of disadvantaged pupils at events such as parents' evenings and home learning activities is lower that non-disadvantaged pupils.
-(35% of PP parents did not attend parents evening compared to 15% of non PP parents)
+Challenge number Detail of challenge 1 Internal data demonstrates that outcomes in Reading, Writing and Maths for disadvantaged pupils are significantly below their non-disadvantaged peers.
+2 Attendance (including lates) of disadvantaged pupils is below that of their non-disadvantaged peers (this has been further compounded by the COVID-19 pandemic) 3 24% of disadvantaged pupils are also on the SEND register and require additional provision to support their access to S learning particularly related to SEMH A The engagement of disadvantaged pupils in extra-curricular clubs and activities offered to extend their cultural capital 4 is lower than their non-disadvantaged peers.
+E Assessments and observations in both Nursery and Reception indicate low levels of oracy among disadvantaged 5 pupils. , 49% of wellbeing slips logged by staff in the last 12 months are attributed to our disadvantaged pupils.
+A significant 6 proportion of these are related to poor mental health.
+Engagement of parents of disadvantaged pupils at events such as parents evening and in home learning activities is 7 lower than for non-disadvantaged children (34% of PP parents did not attend parents evening in October 2021 compared with 18% of all parents and 14% of non-PP parents)